 Winnipeg this week hosts the annual conference of the Canadian Association for Refugee and Forced Migration Studies (May 11–14) at Menno Simons College, which will bring hundreds of NGO workers, academics and human rights advocates from 30 countries to the city.

-Médecins Sans Frontières/Doctors Without Borders is one of the world's leading independent international medical relief organizations, working in more than 70 countries worldwide and with operational centres and national offices in 21 countries.
+Médecins Sans Frontières - will open in a new tab/Doctors Without Borders is one of the world's leading independent international medical relief organizations, working in more than 70 countries worldwide and with operational centres and national offices in 21 countries.
 Its mandate concerns emergency relief, and the principles it honours while carrying out our work are contained in the MSF Charter.
 It launches operations in areas where there is no medical infrastructure or where the existing one cannot withstand the pressure to which it is subjected.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.